cobotar/protocol/documentation/README.md

 <a name="plm-v1-SequenceUpdatedMessage"></a>

 ### SequenceUpdatedMessage
-Update published when the state of an sequence have changed
+Update published when the state of a sequence have changed

 | Field | Type | Label | Description |